jimbobbennett/MvvmCross.XSAddIn/README.md

 # Xamarin Studio add-in for MvvmCross solutions

 This installs project templates for creating MvvmCross solutions.

-Currently this only supports a new MvvmCross solution targetting iOS and Android.
+This allows you to create a new native Xamarin project targetting iOS and Android using either Xamarin.iOS and Xamarin.Android, or using Xamarin.Forms.

 This creates a solution with 3 projects:

-* A Core PCL containing a view model
+* A Core PCL containing a view model (or creating your views if you are using the Forms template)
 * An iOS project
 * An Android project